C. S. Sabeeth: Mohun Bagan

 Sabeeth signed with Mohun Bagan for the 2012–13 I-League season and was used regularly from the bench during his first season.
 Sabeeth made more starts in the 2013–14 I-League and made 21 appearances, scoring 4 times.
 He was loaned out to Kerala Blasters for the 2014 Indian Super League, making 8 appearances and scoring once.
 Sabeeth was praised for his stamina and work-rate while with the Blasters, with his coach/manager David James calling him the fittest player in the squad.

 Kerala Blasters (loan)

-Sabeeth would join Kerala Blasters for the inaugural 2014 Indian Super League season on loan.
+Sabeeth would join Kerala Blasters for the inaugural 2014 Indian Super League on loan.

 East Bengal

 Sabeeth signed a permanent deal for East Bengal on 16 June 2015 on a 1-year contract.

 Goa (loan)

-In July 2015, it was announced that Sabeeth would join Goa for the 2015 Indian Super League season on loan from East bengal.
+In July 2015, it was announced that Sabeeth would join Goa for the 2015 Indian Super League on loan from East bengal.

 Ozone

 Sabeeth signed a permanent deal with Ozone to play in the I-League 2nd Division for the 2016–17 season.
 He would score twice but could not help his team gain promotion.
 He would continue with Ozone in the 2nd division for the 2017–18 season and would finish the season as the highest scoring Indian in the division with 9 goals, and only one behind teammate Robert Ribiero, who finished as the division top scorer.
 After a loan at Minerva Punjab, he would continue with Ozone for the 2018–19 season and would once again finish the season as the highest scoring Indian with 8 goals, two behind Nigerian Princewill Emeka and Ghanaian Phillip Adjah.